-Step 1: Start the process with clicking any key to initiate boot mechanism from the USB drive.
+Step 1: Start the process by clicking any key to initiate the boot mechanism from the USB drive.
 Click next to continue.

 Step 2: In the bottom left of the screen, select the option of repair your computer.

-Step 3: Now select the option of restore your computer using a system image that you created earlier and again click next to proceed.
+Step 3: Now select the option of restoring your computer using a system image that you created earlier and again click next to proceed.

-Coming towards the third part application software option i.e. SSD alignment software, then none other than AOMEI is the viable option to proceed with.
+Coming towards the third party application software option i.e. SSD alignment software, then none other than AOMEI is the viable option to proceed with.

 Here is how the software will help to migrate the windows 7 to SSD effortlessly.

-Step 1: Start the process with downloading and the launching the software on your device.
+Step 1: Start the process by downloading and launching the software on your device.
 Connect the SSD to your device and make sure the connection id proper.

-Step 2: In the main interface of the software, select the option of Clone and then click on the option of system clone.
-In case of hard drive, you can go for the option of disk clone.
+Step 2: In the main interface of the software, select the option of Clone, and then click on the option of system clone.
+In the case of a hard drive, you can go for the option of disk clone.

 Step 3: Now select the targeted SSD as the destination path and click next to continue.